Today I’m answering a timely reader question, “should I sell my stocks now?”

 At Define Financial, we are absolutely obsessed with fees.
 That’s because of the overwhelming evidence that shows more fees means less money for our clients.

-The alternative – trying to time the market – means giving up what has historically been a pretty good deal.
-Trying to time the market involves a lot more risk.
+Trying to time the market means giving up what has historically been a pretty good deal.
+Trying to time the market also involves a lot more risk.

 Stocks have been going up in value for a very long time.
 Don’t believe me?
 Check out this chart!